Adiabatic Quantum Computing: Hamiltonian quantum complexity theory and universal AQC

 \subsubsection{The $k$-local Hamiltonian Problem}

 The history state construction of Sec.~\ref{sec:history-state} relies on a $5$-local Hamiltonian.
-Such a Hamiltonian belongs to an important class of decision problems known as the $k$-local Hamiltonian Problem, of which a complete complexity classification was given in~\cite{Cubitt:2016vl} [see also \cite{Bravyi:2014bf}].
+Such a Hamiltonian belongs to an important class of decision problems known as the $k$-local Hamiltonian Problem, of which a complete complexity classification was given in~\cite{Cubitt:2016vl} subject to restrictions on the set of local terms from which the Hamiltonian can be composed [see also \cite{Bravyi:2014bf}].
 Recall that a $k$-local Hamiltonian is a Hermitian matrix that acts non-trivially on at most $k$ $p$-state particles.

 The $k$-local Hamiltonian Problem is defined on $n$ qubits, with the following input: \begin{itemize} \item A $k$-local Hamiltonian $H = \sum_{i=1}^r H_i$ with $r = \poly(n)$.
 Each $H_i$ is $k$-local and satisfies $\norm{H_i} = \text{poly}(n)$ and its non-zero entries are specified by $\text{poly}(n)$ bits. \item Two real numbers $a$ and $b$ specified with $\poly(n)$ bits of precision, such that \beq b-a > \frac{1}{\poly(n)}\ . \eeq \end{itemize} The output ($0$ or $1$) answers the question: Is the smallest eigenvalue of $H $ smaller than $a$ (output is $1$), or are all eigenvalues larger than $b$ (output is $0$)?
-We are promised that the outcome that there is an eigenvalue between $a$ and $b$ is not possible.
+We are promised that the ground state eigenvalue cannot be between $a$ and $b$.\footnote{The quantity $b-a$ is sometimes called the ``promise gap" and is distinct from the spectral gap.}

 We may map 3-SAT to the 3-local Hamiltonian Problem as follows.
 For every clause $C_i$ (which involves three literals), we can define a $3$-local projector ${H}_i$ onto all the unsatisfying assignments of $C_i$.
 Because ${H}_i$ is a projector, it has eigenvalues $0$ and $1$, where the $0$ eigenvalue is associated with satisfying assignments and the $1$ eigenvalue with unsatisfying assignments.
 Therefore: \beq H \ket{X} = \sum_{i=1}^r H_i \ket{X} = q \ket{X} \eeq where $q$ is the number of unsatisfied assignments by $X$.
 Thus 3-SAT is equivalent to the following 3-local Hamiltonian problem: is the smallest eigenvalue of $H$ zero (the 3-SAT problem is satisfiable) or is it at least $1$ (the 3-SAT problem is unsatisfiable)?